yarden/MISO/docs/source/annotation.rst

  .. warning::

     The lifted over Version 1 annotations of mm10/hg19 contain the ``ID`` entries in the GFF from mm9/hg18; however, the actual genomic coordinates, which are the only part read by MISO, have been lifted over to the more recent genomes.
 The ``ID`` value used in the GFF is arbitrary and is ignored by MISO; it is only used to encode the gene models hierarchy of genes, mRNAs and exons.
+Also note that lifting over is an imperfect process: not all events can always be fully lifted over.

 **Mapping from alternative events to genes for Version 1 annotations**